anywhichway/denodata/README.md

 Objects and arrays can contain any of the above types, including other objects and arrays.
 Maps and Sets can contain any of the above types, including other Maps and Sets.

-Unlike DenoKV, circular references within values are supported.
+Unlike DenoKV, circular references within values are not supported.

 Objects with non-primitive prototypes are supported when inserted via `db.put`.
 This is unlike DenoKV, which does not support objects with a non-primitive prototype.